How to Get a Quick Divorce in Arizona

 If you choose mediation, you will meet with a mediator (usually a divorce attorney) who will meet with you and your spouse to negotiate a settlement.

 This can be very helpful for a speedy divorce because an experienced divorce attorney can help navigate you through the issues.
-Oftentimes hearing what an experienced divorce attorney has to say about the issues results in resolution of those issues.
+Oftentimes hearing what an experienced divorce attorney has to say about the issues results in the resolution of those issues.

 It is important to know that a divorce mediator cannot decide the issues you do not agree upon.
 He or she can only provide guidance to you and your spouse to assist you in reaching agreements.